Using Science Notebooks to Facilitate Growth of Science Process Skills

 The purpose of this study was to investigate if and how the implementation of science notebooks in a general education classroom would improve student proficiency in utilizing science process skills.
 A secondary goal was to improve the clarity of students' writing in a scientific context.
 Study participants included a class of twentysix fifth graders.
 Students were given a pre-assessment of their fluency in using science process skills at the beginning of the school year and a similar postassessment at the end of the year.
 During the school year, students received direct instruction in using science process skills with a science notebook based on Klentschy's model being the primary tool for instruction.
 Pre-assessments and postassessments were compared to assess student growth.
 It was found that the use of science notebooks overall improved student fluency in using science process skills while improving the clarity of students' writing.

 Simon, Jessica Mary, "Using Science Notebooks to Facilitate Growth of Science Process Skills" (2014).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 46.